 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have numerous duties that they carry out in the Jackpot NV medical facilities where they are employed.
-As their titles signify, they are required to be licensed in all states, including Nevada.
-Even though they may be accountable for managing Certified Nursing Assistants (CNA), they themselves generally work under the direction of either an RN or a doctor.
-The health care facilities where they work are numerous and diverse, including hospitals, medical clinics, schools, and long-term care facilities.
-Anyplace that you can find patients in need of medical care is their dominion.
+Licensed Practical Nurses have many different duties that they perform in the Las Vegas NV health care facilities where they work.
+As their titles indicate, they are required to be licensed in all states, including Nevada.
+Even though they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves usually work under the guidance of either an RN or a doctor.
+The medical care facilities where they work are numerous and diverse, including hospitals, medical clinics, schools, and long-term care facilities.
+Anyplace that you can find patients in need of medical attention is their dominion.
 Every state not only oversees their licensing, but also what functions an LPN can and can’t perform.
-So based on the state, their day-to-day job activities may include:
+So based on the state, their everyday job functions can include: